 Proposed National Policy Statement for Highly Productive Land

-The Ministry for Primary Industries and the Ministry for the Environment are calling for submissions on the proposed National Policy Statement for Highly Productive Land (NPS-HPL).
+The Ministry for Primary Industries and the Ministry for the Environment called for submissions on the proposed National Policy Statement for Highly Productive Land (NPS-HPL).
+The closing date for submissions was 10 October 2019 at 5pm.

 Our land is a taonga – an irreplaceable treasure and a source of life and wellness for our country.
 Our economy depends on our land, and our history and culture are tied to it.
 We have a duty to cherish and protect it for future generations.
 However, our productive land is at risk.